 It houses a gymnasium, cafeteria, auditorium, and meeting facilities.

-Today, Saint Ann School, one of 16 schools in the Diocese of Venice, has an enrollment of about 330 students while Saint Ann Parish is the spiritual home for more than 2,000 registered families.
+Today, Saint Ann School, one of 16 schools in the Diocese of Venice, has an enrollment of over 450 students while Saint Ann Parish is the spiritual home for more than 2,000 registered families.